bunnylushington/resume/README.txt

      and back office tools creation.

-   * Engaged with management peers to set technical direction, assist in the administraiton of an Agile development process, conduct employee performance reviews, interview technical applicants, prioritize workloads, and set product strategy.
+   * Engaged with management peers to set technical direction, assist in the administration of an Agile development process, conduct employee performance reviews, interview technical applicants, prioritize workloads, and set product strategy.